steincastillo/img_utils/README.md

 # img_utils
 Computer Vision Utils (OpenCV + Python)

-This is a collection of simple routines to apply different processing techniques to a selected image.
+This is a collection of simple routines to apply different processing techniques to an image.

 Is also intended to be used as a reference and learning tool for some OPENCV commands.